R35007/Mock-Server/README.md

 {
   "/routeName, /routeName2": {
-    // two routes shares the same config and mock data "methods": ["GET"], // Specify Request.
-If Empty run with all requests "delay": 2000, // in milliseconds
+    // two routes shares the same config and mock data "delay": 2000, // in milliseconds
     "statusCode": 200, // in number between 100 to 600
-    "middlewares": ["loopMock"], // middlewares to be called "fetch": "./myFile.json", // this path will be relative to `config.rootPath` "mock": [{ "name": "foo" }, { "name": "bar" }],
+    "middlewares": ["_IterateResponse"], // middlewares to be called "fetch": "./myFile.json", // this path will be relative to `config.root` "fetchCount": 5, // Set to -1 to fetch infinite times.
+    "mock": [{ "name": "foo" }, { "name": "bar" }],
-    "mockFirst": false // If True it sends mock data first before fetch },
+    "skipFetchError": false, // If True it skips any fetch error and send the mock data "store": {}, // helps to store any values for later use

+    // System generated.
+    //Please dont set any values to the below attributes.
+    "_fetchData": {}, // contains the fetch call success response
+    "_fetchError": {}, // contains the fetch call error response
+    "_id": "id-uniquie", // sets a uniquie id for each route "_isFile": false, // sets to true if the gien fetch url is a file type url "_request": {}, // give the actual axios request object of the fetch call "_extension": "" // If the given url is a file type url then it give the extension of the file.
+  },
   "/routeName3": {
     "name": "foo",